illustrated-machine-learning/machine-learning-from-scratch/knn/README.md

 # K-Nearest Neighbor

-K-Nearest Neighbor is a `supervised learning algorithm` which relies on the assumption that nearby points are similar.
+K-Nearest Neighbor is a `supervised learning algorithm` which relies on the assumption that nearby points tend to be similar.
 Therefore, once we define a `distance metric`, we define an integer `K` which represents the number of points that belong to the `neighborhood`.

 For `classification` problems, the final prediction will be given by the majority class in the neighborhood, whereas in `regression` problem we simply take the average between the observations.